mmiscool/aiCoder/src/prompts/snippet-validation-prompt.md

    - Constructors should only be modified when absolutely necessary.

 5. **No Global Code**:
-   - Ensure there are no global variables or functions; all logic should be encapsulated within the class.
+   - Ensure there are no global variables or functions; all code should be encapsulated within the class or functions.

 **If the code snippets fully comply with these rules**, reply with "yes".
 Otherwise, reply with a new set of code snippets that meet the requirements, ensuring each function is properly contained within the class syntax.